CharlotteGore/base/README.md

 			}
 		});

-	// create in instance of MyFactory, executing Init automatically var myInstance = MyFactory('Hello world');
+	// create an instance of MyFactory with 'Hello world' as the args, executing init automatically var myInstance = MyFactory('Hello world');

 	// myInstance.args is now 'Hello world'
 	myInstance.spewArgs() // outputs 'Hello world' to the console

+	var myOtherInstance = MyFactory('Goodbye, cruel world');
+	myOtherInstance.spewArgs() // outputs 'Goodbye, cruel world' to the console

 Objects created with `base.createChild()` have a number of static methods which are used to build your factory.